-(E) Dissemination of Disclosure Document.
-The Disclosure Coordinator shall cause the Dissemination Agent to timely file the Disclosure Document on EMMA, as described in Article XIV of the Debt Policy.
+(D) Dissemination of Disclosure Document.
+If the DPWG determines that dissemination of the Disclosure Document or a material event or voluntary notice regarding the contents of the Disclosure Document on EMMA is appropriate, the Disclosure Coordinator shall cause the Dissemination Agent to timely file the Disclosure Document on EMMA, as described in Article XIV of the Debt Policy.

+Article V

-Article V Training Policy
+Training Policy